23f3001081/hospital_management_system_v2/README.md

 - `backend/`: Flask application, models, and background tasks.
 - `frontend/`: Vue.js components and HTML entry points.
 - `static_url_path`: Configured to serve `frontend/` from the root.

----
-Built with modern web standards and Agentic AI assistance.